How do I make donuts without a donut pan?

-- Please refer to this post for how to bake your own squash or pumpkin if you’re interested.
+- Please refer to my post for homemade pumpkin puree for how to bake your own squash or pumpkin if you’re interested.
 But canned pumpkin works well here too.
 I just PREFER the homemade purees….so tasty!

 Additional gluten free pumpkin favorites:

-- Gluten Free Vegan Pumpkin Bars w/ Caramel Frosting
+- Gluten Free Vegan Pumpkin Cake w/ Caramel Frosting

 - Gluten Free Vegan Pumpkin Chocolate Chip Muffins

 - Paleo Vegan Pumpkin Snickerdoodles

 - Or this paleo pumpkin mug cake looks fab!

 If you try these gluten free vegan pumpkin donuts, please come back and leave a comment!